PhuyalGaurav/certificator/readme.md

 # Certificator

 Certificator is a web application built with Streamlit that allows you to generate bulk certificates.
 It's perfect for events, courses, competitions, and more.
+There is also a commandline version [here](https://github.com/PhuyalGaurav/certificator-cmd).

 ## Features